angular-macgyver/MacGyver/docs/directives/tag_autocomplete.md

 If autocomplete is enabled or disabled (default false)

 **mac-tag-autocomplete-on-enter**
-Type: `Expression`
+Type: `Expr`
 When autocomplete is disabled, this function is called on enter, Should return either string, object or boolean.
 If false, item is not added
 - `item` - {String} User input

 **mac-tag-autocomplete-events**
 Type: `String`
-a CSV list of events to attach functions to
+A CSV list of events to attach functions to

 **mac-tag-autocomplete-on-**
-Type: `Expression`
+Type: `Expr`
-The function to be called when specified event is fired
+Function to be called when specified event is fired
 - `event` - {Object} jQuery event
 - `value` - {String} Value in the input text